omnomctr/deeprose3/README.md

 # deeprose3

 lisp-based language.
 Look at the example programs and standard library in [programs/](https://github.com/omnomctr/deeprose3/tree/main/programs).
-You can see builtin functions / macros in eval.c's builtins[].
+You can see all builtin functions / special forms in eval.c's builtins[].

 has a garbage collector, lists as first class citizens, higher order functions and extensibility with the c programming language